• facebook

 WHERE UserID = 500 ORDER BY ValidFrom;

-In the aforementioned query, we extracted SYSTEM_TIME data by specifying a specific date range based on the predefined UserID.
-The retrieved data was then sorted according to the ValidFrom period column.
+In the query given above, we’ve queried for SYSTEM_TIME by specifying a date range in respect to the pre-defined UserID and finally sorted the queue data according to the ValidFrom period column.

 .